Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Introduction

-The threshold $h^*$ characterizes a sharp phase transition in the optimization problem of maximizing the number of $h$-stable vertices.
-Remarkably, the value of the threshold is the same for both friendly (assortative) and unfriendly (disassortative) cases, as well as for the spin glass models.
-Furthermore, we prove that with appropriate rescaling, the same threshold applies to the local optima of the dense Sherrington-Kirkpatrick model.
-Such an equivalence is analogous to the relation between the values of the max-cut and min-bisection problems, first conjectured in \citep{zdeborova2010conjecture} and subsequently proven in \citep{dembo2017extremal} for large degrees using the interpolation method.
+The threshold $h^\star$ which characterizes a sharp phase transition in the optimization problem of maximizing the number of $h$-stable vertices, remarkably is the same for both friendly (assortative) and unfriendly (disassortative) cases, and coincides with one for the Sherrington-Kirkpatrick model (namely $W$ with standard normal entries).
+Such an equivalence is analogous to the relation between the values of the max-cut and min-bisection problems, first conjectured in \citep{zdeborova2010conjecture} and subsequently proven in \citep{dembo2017extremal} for \ER graphs with large degrees.

-The $h$-stability constraint in Equation \ref{def:h-stable} can be viewed as a case of random constraint satisfaction problems.
-However, unlike related problems in this class such as the binary perceptron \cite{gardner1987maximum,aubin2019storage}, the $h$-stability constraint involves interactions between the spins.
-Furthermore, the symmetric nature of the interactions induces correlations between the different constraints since the weight $w_{ij}$ appears in the constraints for both the $i_{th}$ as well as the $j_{th}$ vertices.
-Under such correlations, the rigorous evaluation of even the first moment is non-trivial and was only recently proven for the case of the Sherrington-Kirkpatrick model with Gaussian weights in \citep{skcount}.
+The $h$-stability constraint in \eqref{def:h-stable} can be viewed as a case of random constraint satisfaction problems.
+However, unlike related problems in this class such as the binary perceptron \citep{gardner1987maximum,aubin2019storage}, the $h$-stability constraint involves correlations between the different constraints since the weight $w_{ij}$ appears in the constraints for both the $i_{th}$ as well as the $j_{th}$ vertices.
+Under such correlations, the rigorous evaluation of even the first moment is non-trivial and as mentioned earlier, was only recently completed for the case of the Sherrington-Kirkpatrick model with Gaussian weights in \citep{skcount}.

-The value of the threshold $h$ is related to the robustness to perturbation of metastable states.
+The value of the threshold $h$ is furthermore related to the robustness to perturbation of metastable states in statistical physics.
 The constraint for robustness can be incorporated into the dynamics as in the case of Hopfield networks.
 Hopfield networks aim to model associative memory \citep{hopfieldNeuralNetworksPhysical1982} through the convergence of configurations to stable planted attractors.
 For such networks, the maximum value of the threshold on the local field such that metastable states exist was considered in \citep{treves1988metastable}.
-When the ratio of the number of stored patterns to the number of spins approaches infinity, they obtained the maximum value of the threshold as $h^*\approx0.3513$, which matches the threshold obtained by us for spin glass and random graphs.
+When the ratio of the number of stored patterns to the number of spins approaches infinity, they obtained the maximum value of the threshold as $h^\star\approx0.3513$, which matches the threshold obtained by us for spin glass and random graphs.